Careers in Horticultural Therapy

 The Career You Always Dreamed of Exists

-Horticultural Therapy allows you to combine your passions for people & plants.
+Horticultural Therapy allows you to combine your passions for people and plants.

 Horticultural therapists require extensive training in applying horticultural-related activities as therapeutic interventions to support and enhance physical, cognitive, and emotional well-being across diverse client populations.